Br1an6/PwnWithOutlook/README.md

 # PwnWithOutlook
-Gain access to accounts using houtmail, msn...etc as recovery address
+Gain access to accounts using domains with hotmail, msn...etc as recovery address